M66B/BackPackTrack/wp/readme.txt

 If you find this plugin useful, please rate it accordingly.
 If you rate this plugin low, please [let me know why](http://blog.bokhorst.biz/contact/ "Marcel Bokhorst").
-Please report any issue you have with this plugin in the [support forum](http://forum.bokhorst.biz/backpacktrack-for-android/ "Marcel's weblog - forum"), so I can at least try to fix it.
+Please report any issue you have with this plugin [here](https://github.com/M66B/BackPackTrack/issues "github - issues"), so I can at least try to fix it.

 See [my other plugins](http://wordpress.org/extend/plugins/profile/m66b "Marcel Bokhorst").